-In September 1997, the first meeting of the Board was held and the development of bylaws, mission statement and request for proposals was initiated, followed by the first award process of \$1.2 million in grant funds to eight grantees.
+On September 1997, the first meeting of the Board was held and the development of by-laws, mission statement and request for proposals was initiated, followed by the first award process of \$1.2 million in grant funds to eight grantees.

-The completion of these tasks and the making of these initial awards represented the first steps in the organized and planned pursuit of reducing motor vehicle theft rates and insurance fraud in New York State.
 The impact of motor vehicle theft and insurance fraud cannot be understated - it is a largely organized criminal activity that costs hundreds of millions of dollars each year.
-The cost of motor vehicle theft and insurance fraud is passed on to each law-abiding citizen and legitimate business, and results in increased costs of doing business and in consumer premiums - helping to bring this crime under control is an important State objective.
+The cost of motor vehicle theft and insurance fraud is passed on to each law-abiding citizen and legitimate business, and results in increased costs of doing business and in consumer premiums.
+Helping to bring this crime under control is an important State objective.